JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/creations.md

 The `create` engine would create a `package.json` file with the `devDependencies` and `scripts` specified by the block.
 It would also install any package dependencies listed in the file.

-## Indirect Properties
+## Indirect Creations

-These properties produce information meant to be used by subsequent Blocks.
+These Creation properties produce information meant to be used by subsequent Blocks.

 - See [Context](./contexts) for how Blocks can read context from previous Blocks.
 - See [Phases](./phases) for the Phases of execution Blocks can specify.